stasm/l20n-syntax-experiments/readme.md

    - no globals
    - no 'computed' expression syntax (use a built-in macro)
    - no 'this' expression
-   - no imports
+   - no local entities (only custom macros)
-   - no local entities
+   - no imports (for now)
-   - no implicit default variants
+   - no implicit default variants (for now)

 2. keep it simple
    - don't reinvent the wheel